jesstoselli/jesstoselli/README.md

 🚀 I've completed Udacity's [Android Kotlin Developer Nanodegree](https://www.udacity.com/course/android-kotlin-developer-nanodegree--nd940) and recently graduated the Analysis and Systems Development course at Anhanguera Educacional.

-🧶 _ My main developing languages are **Kotlin**/**Java** and .
-I've worked for over three years with **Kotlin** in an proper production environment along with its companions such as Java, MVVM, Koin, Dagger, Retrofit 2 and others.
+🧶 _ My main developing languages are **Kotlin**/**Java**.
+I've worked for over three years with **Kotlin** in an proper production environment along with its companions such as Java, MVVM, Koin, Hilt, Retrofit 2 and others.
 I also quite enjoyed writting unit and instrumented tests with JUnit, Espresso, and Mockito.
 Now I've taken on a new challenge, refactoring a legacy Java Android app into a brand new Kotlin one.

 🌍 _ I speak Portuguese, as I'm Brazilian, fluent English and Spanish, and also have a very good grasp of French and Italian.